qutip/qutip/doc/guide/guide-saving.rst

 3.0303030303e-01,3.9527450545e+00,2.1495725421e+00,-4.6059133382e-01

-Loading data previously stored using :func:`file_data_store` (or some other software) is a even easier.
-Regardless of which deliminator was used, if data was stored and complex or real numbers, if it is decimal or exponential form, the data can be loaded using the :func:`file_data_read` which only takes the filename
+Loading data previously stored using :func:`qutip.file_data_store` (or some other software) is a even easier.
+Regardless of which deliminator was used, if data was stored as complex or real numbers, if it is in decimal or exponential form, the data can be loaded using the :func:`qutip.file_data_read`, which only takes the filename as mandatory argument.

 >>> input_data = file_data_read('expect.dat')
 >>> shape(input_data)